BaobabHealthTrust/htc_data_migartion/README.md

   2. Do the same step i with the encounter.rb and inventory.rb located in the same folder, bin/migration.

-  3. In you command line run, **rails runner migration-script-runner.sh** This script will run all the other scripts (i.e the data transformation and data migration scripts).
+  3. In you command line run, **./ migration-script-runner.sh** This script will run all the other scripts (i.e the data transformation and data migration scripts).